rizinorg/book/src/search_bytes/intro.md

 | /z min max              search for strings of given size
 ```

-Because everything is treated as a file in radare2, it does not matter whether you search in a socket, a remote device, in process memory, or a file.
+Because everything is treated as a file in rizin, it does not matter whether you search in a socket, a remote device, in process memory, or a file.

 note that '/*' starts multiline comment.
 It's not for searching. type '*/' to end comment.